Sidewalk is new catwalk outside Milan fashion shows | Malay Mail

 This is the scene that has played out day after day at Milan Fashion Week, where live shows began Wednesday, all accompanied by crowds of fashion hopefuls, fans and photographers hoping to capture a perfect Instagram shot of their favourite influencer.

-At Versace last night, hundreds of fans crushed against a barrier to catch a glimpse of someone — anyone — photo-worthy to later post on social media.
+At Versace on Friday night, hundreds of fans crushed against a barrier to catch a glimpse of someone — anyone — photo-worthy to later post on social media.
 Every few minutes, dozens of fans would dash to another area of the barricade at the sound of a vehicle.

 “We just saw a black car come in, but we saw nothing,” said Riccardo Capobianco, 24, in the crowd with his friend Irina.
 “We have no idea what’s happening.”